Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 You can stay in Germany after your [residence permit](/glossary/Aufenthaltstitel) or [[National Visa]] expires if...

 - **You sent your application documents**
-    You must submit a full residence permit application before your residence permit or National Visa expires.
+    You must submit a full residence permit application before your residence permit or National Visa expires.[^5]
 - or **you booked an Ausländerbehörde appointment**
     You must book the appointment before your residence permit or National Visa expires.
-The appointment date can be after it expires.
+The appointment can be after it expires.

 While you wait for the *Ausländerbehörde*...